haugene/docker-transmission-openvpn/docs/supported-providers.md

 So that is the story of how we now have two types of providers: `internal` and `external`.
 The benefit of making a very native support for external configs is that it is much simpler for a user to make a fork of the config repo and simply tell the container to use his or her fork.
-This way we can hopefully empower many more to help out with keeping our providers up to date and add new ones.
+This way we can hopefully empower many more to help out with keeping our providers up to date and adding new ones.

 ## Out of the box supported providers